vim-test/vim-test/README.md

 :Nose --failed
 ```

-I found these commands to be really useful when having multiple test suites.
+I found these commands to be really useful when using multiple testing
+frameworks in the same project.

 ## Configuring